 - Overuse of certain over-the-counter painkillers known as nonsteroidal anti-inflammatory drugs (NSAIDS) such as ibuprofen, naproxen sodium, and ketoprofen

 - Use of angiotensin converting enzyme (ACE) inhibitors

-- Obstructive causes (eg, benign prostatic hypertrophy , bladder tumor)
+- Obstructive causes such as benign prostatic hypertrophy and bladder tumor

 - Undergoing dialysis